 Rutland Regional Medical Center, as required by federal regulations, conducts a Community Health Needs Assessment every three years.
-The 2018 assessment is under way and will be available in the fall of 2018 for the 2018-2020 cycle.
+The 2018 assessment is complete and the implementation strategy is in development.

 Managed by the Rutland County Health Needs Assessment Steering Committee, these Needs Assessments include a broad range of data and input from within the hospital and around the community and region.
 Information includes secondary data from other sources as well as individual input through consumer surveys and through focus group meetings.
 All of the information gathered is reviewed and prioritized by a broad, community-based committee.

 The purpose of the assessments is to inform the hospital's community benefit programming by:

 - Describing the health status of the community